f5devcentral/f5-beacon-lab/docs/modules/scenarios/scenario2.rst

 #.
 Select the **Beacon Monitor** component.

-   Note that the Critical Health Reason is give at the top of the component showing us that the health check is failing connection.
+   Note that the Critical Health Reason is given at the top of the component showing us that the health check is failing connection.

    |mon_reason|